Sony shows the world how to make a 'proper' mini phone

 A full frontal glass assault is joined by an all glass rear that gives the Xperia Z1 Compact a really clean feel.
-The choice of four colours (black, white, pink and lime) means that the business feel can be a little offset if you wish.
+The choice of four colours (black, white, pink and lime) means that the business feel can be offset a little if you wish.

 It also hoovers up dust from the pocket, making it a real eyesore when you're just trying to look at a quick text.

 It's this combination of materials that leaves the Z1 Compact sitting on the scales at 137g, although I found that I still needed to check my pocket occasionally to see if it was still there.
-There is no doubt that the phone feels a little heavy at first, especially when compared to the almost impossibly light Galaxy S4 Mini, but this feeling disappears as quickly as it is noticed.
+There is no doubt that the phone feels a little heavy at first, especially when compared to the almost impossibly light Galaxy S5 Mini, but this feeling disappears as quickly as it is noticed.

 The smaller frame made using the Xperia Z1 Compact easy to use one handed, and didn't suffer the same problems of grip that beset the original Xperia Z1.
 The power key in particular was pretty easy to hit.

 The curved edges also meant that I found it was more comfortable in one-handed use than the iPhone 5S, retaining the same business feel but without the sharp edges.
-However, the feel in the hand is one of a chunkier device - it doesn't have the same smooth stylings of the HTC One, for instance, and does feel quite hefty compared to other, better-balanced, phones.
+However, the feel in the hand is one of a chunkier device - it doesn't have the same smooth stylings of the HTC One M8, for instance, and does feel quite hefty compared to other, better-balanced, phones.